Michael J. Rosen: Books

-Elijah's Angel: A Story for Chanukah and Christmas

-Elijah's Angel: A Story for Chanukah and Christmas is a multiple award-winning tale about the friendship between a 9-year-old and an 80-year-old barber.
+Elijah's Angel: A Story for Chanukah and Christmas is a tale about the friendship between a 9-year-old and an 80-year-old barber.
 The book's title character is based on Elijah Pierce, a barber nearby to whom both Rosen and the book's illustrator Aminah Robinson lived.
-Among other honors, the story has received the National Jewish Book Award for Children Picture Book in 1993, has been named an American Bookseller's Pick of the Lists, was designated by Parents' Magazine as the Best Book of 1992, and was the inspiration for a family opera by composer Robert Kapilow.
+The story received the National Jewish Book Award for Children Picture Book in 1993, was named an American Bookseller's Pick of the Lists, was designated by Parents' Magazine as the Best Book of 1992, and was the inspiration for a family opera by composer Robert Kapilow.
 Ari L. Goldman of The New York Times called the book "so finely done that the drawings and the story line compete for attention."

 In 2013, Rosen was commissioned by the Jewish Community Center of Greater Columbus to create a full-length play based on this work.
-Its world premier will be staged at the Center's theater in December 2013.

 Awards

-Michael J. Rosen has received numerous awards from a variety of sources.
-Some of his most noteworthy include the National Jewish Book Award for Elijah's Angel: A Story for Chanukah and Christmas, the Simon Wiesenthal Museum of Tolerance Once Upon a World Book Award for A School for Pompey Walker, the Juvenile Literature Ohioana Library Award for The Heart Is Big Enough, and the Ohioana Library Career Citation in children's literature.
+Rosen has received the National Jewish Book Award for Elijah's Angel: A Story for Chanukah and Christmas, the Simon Wiesenthal Museum of Tolerance Once Upon a World Book Award for A School for Pompey Walker, the Juvenile Literature Ohioana Library Award for The Heart Is Big Enough, and the Ohioana Library Career Citation in children's literature.
 He has accepted grants from the Jefferson Center for Learning and the Arts, the Ingram Merrill Foundation, the Ohio Arts Council and the National Endowment for the Arts.
 Additionally, he has been named a fellow to the Ohio Arts Council (in poetry) and the National Endowment for the Arts, and an Ingram Merrill fellow in poetry.

 Personal life

-Rosen is now living in Glenford, Ohio.
-He stays busy running around the country to literary conferences and classrooms trying to spread his love for literature, writing, and illustrating.
+Rosen lives in Glenford, Ohio.
 His interests, around which his work sometimes centers, include dogs, cooking, and philanthropy.
 Because of his interest in and books about dogs, The Washington Post gave him the name of "fidosopher", a name he liked enough to appropriate it for his website.